sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 * If using regular PPM connect it to IO 1 pin 1.
 * If using telemetry connect it with softserial. ( If using Smartport read [this](https://github.com/iNavFlight/inav/blob/master/docs/Board%20-%20Airbot%20F4%20and%20Flip32%20F4.md#frsky-smartport-using-softwareserial) )

+### Step 3: Set up Your Receiver

+Go to the Configuration tab and select your "Receiver Mode" for the receiver you have.

+If you are using a serial based receiver (like SBUS), go to the ports tab and and turn on "Serial RX" for the port that you connected it to.
+Other receiver types like MSP require other port setups.

-### Step 3: Setting up Your Remote, Endpoints and Reversing of Servos.
+### Step 4: Setting up Your Remote, Endpoints and Reversing of Servos.

 Your transmitter should use **NO mixing at all** (so separate channels for Thr, Ail, Rud, Ele).